 Bay Area Rapid Transit (BART) is the fast, low-cost, traffic-free way to get from San Francisco International Airport (SFO) or San Mateo County BART stations to San Francisco and other cities in the San Francisco Bay Area.

 You may purchase a round-trip BART ticket voucher for only $21 that can be redeemed at SFO before going to your hotel in San Mateo County.
-You also have the option to purchase a $30 reloadable Clipper card, which may be used on BART, as well as on Muni and SamTrans buses, cable cars, San Francisco Bay Ferries or other Bay Area transit services.
+Clipper cards may also be purchased at the SFO BART station ticket machines or at the SFO Information Desk in International Terminal G located next to the AirTrain escalator, just down the hall from the SFO BART station entrance.
+Clipper cards are reloadable and may be used on BART, as well as on Muni and SamTrans buses, cable cars, San Francisco Bay Ferries or other Bay Area transit services.

-Getting a BART ticket or Clipper card online is the quick, easy way to get around while staying in the SFO area.
+Getting a BART ticket is a quick and easy way to get around while staying in the SFO area.
 The $21 ticket is good for one round-trip from SFO to San Francisco or two round-trips from BART stations in Millbrae ($21.00), San Bruno ($19.60) or South San Francisco ($18.00).
 To take BART to other destinations, additional fare may be added to the ticket at any time, at any BART station.